How will a capo work?

 Strings fretted by the capo only intonates correctly.
 The capo frets the string just like a finger and as the instrument is intonated the note will be correct.

 The affect of the capo is the greatest when the distance is far between the capo and the fretting fingers.
-As a curiosity this means that the higher up the neck you place the capo, the less is the affect by the capo!
+This means that the higher up the neck you place the capo, the less is the affect by the capo!
 High up the neck it isn't possible to move the hand very far from the capo.

 Copyright © Anders Sterner